-

 Luca was born from an EEP recommended genetic match and is an ambassador for his species who are classed as endangered on the IUCN redlist

-Luca was born as one of two cubs at Banham Zoo on 7th October 2021 to parents Mishka and Kuzma following on from a breeding recommendation to support the Amur tiger captive breeding programme (EEP).
+Luca was one of two cubs born at Banham Zoo on 7 October 2021 to parents Mishka and Kuzma, the result of a breeding recommendation to support the Amur tiger captive breeding programme (EEP).

-The story was slightly unusual, this tiger family were living perfectly as a family Mum, Dad and sibling cubs Luca and Kira.
-Sadly the father had to be put to sleep after a heart failure diagnosis, but mum continued to live with her two cubs.
+His story was slightly unusual.
+This Amur tiger family were living perfectly as a family: Mum, Dad and sibling cubs Luca and Kira.
+Sadly, dad Kuzma had to be put to sleep after a heart failure diagnosis, but Mishka continued to live with her two cubs.

-It was a couple of months after Kuzma (Luca’s father) passed away that Mishka gave birth to another litter of cubs.
-This was a wonderful legacy to Kuzma but it did mean that Luca needed to be moved more quickly than usual.
+Then, only a couple of months after Kuzma passed away Mishka gave birth to another litter of cubs!
+This was a wonderful legacy for Kuzma, but it did mean that Luca needed to be moved more quickly than usual.

-From the moment he arrived he took everything in his stride and is loving life!
+From the moment he arrived Luca took everything in his stride and he’s loving life at the Sanctuary.
 He is totally adorable!

-Due to their harsh environment, there is no specific breeding season and mating may occur year round.
-Females in season will typically spend 5 days with a wandering male, but will only be receptive for 3 of these days.
-Gestation is relatively short; 3-3½ months, after which 2-4 cubs are born and solely cared for by the female.
+Due to the harsh environment, there is no specific breeding season for Amur tigers, and mating may occur year round.
+Females in season will typically spend five days with a wandering male, but will only be receptive for three of these days.
+Gestation is relatively short: three to three and a half months, after which two to four cubs are born, and solely cared for by the female.
 Female cubs typically spend much longer with their mother than male cubs, who will move away to find home ranges of their own.